New members meet in the New Member Welcome Zoom.

 The WGAW feels strongly that writers from diverse backgrounds should have a chance to succeed in film and television.
 The Inclusion and Equity Department works to encourage positive change in hiring practices and to increase awareness of the unique obstacles often faced by diverse writers.

-The missions of the TV Writer Access Project and Feature Writer Access Project are to identify excellent diverse writers in order to provide a hiring resource for producers and increase access to WGAW members from groups that have been historically underemployed.
+The mission of the TV Writer Access Project is to identify excellent diverse writers in order to provide a hiring resource for producers and increase access to WGAW members from groups that have been historically underemployed.